 Do you have a desire to contribute to CAI?
 To support your profession and enhance your career?
 To improve the world of community associations and gain recognition within the CAI community of members?

 CAI’s mission is fulfilled through education, advocacy and other programs that would not be possible without the support of over 130 members who volunteer with CAI.
 Volunteer service helps CAI achieve strategic goals and objectives and provides members with opportunities to meet and network with colleagues, and participate in a meaningful way in the organization.
 In fact, 92% of our chapter volunteers have said volunteering with the chapter has been a meaningful experience that makes them want to remain engaged with CAI.
+Community Association Managers who volunteer with the Keystone Chapter can also earn credit hours for the CMCA Recertification Application.
+Check the CAMICB website for more details.

 The chapter offers various volunteer opportunities on many chapter committees and regional councils.
 Volunteers assist with the following activities: